cohorte/cohorte.github.io/docs/1.x/what-is-cohorte/index.md

 <div class="row">
 	<div class="col-md-6">
 		<h3>Dynamic Isolation and Resilience</h3>
-		<p>COHORTE automatically prevent and correct component failures by isolating them and restarting them seperatly from others.
-Users can also define static isolates in which they put components that are guaranteede to be safe.</p>
+		<p>COHORTE automatically prevents and corrects component failures by isolating them and restarting them seperatly from others.
+Users can also define static isolates in which they put components that are guaranteed to be safe.</p>
 	</div>
 	<div class="col-md-6" >
 		<img src="what-is-cohorte-img5.png"/>